freza/salt/README.txt

 ### About.

   This package provides Erlang bindings for 'libsodium', a portable packaging of NaCl cryptography library.
 The bindings are pretty complete, covering all public APIs of all chosen primitives through NIF code in 'c_src/salt_nif.c' and supporting Erlang modules.

   NaCl provides high-speed cryptographic primitives whose implementations are resilient to side-channel attacks by design.
 The API exposes high-level operations with clear security contracts and minimal space for user to introduce undue risks accidentally.

   Most of the crypto is performed directly on scheduler threads without visible side effects (aside from allocation of result terms) and without performing any system calls.
 Upper bound on execution latency is imposed indirectly by limiting input block sizes throughout.

   This is not considered to be a problematic decision as it is likely that networking applications will likewise prefer to limit maximum PDU size, and storage applications are likely to operate on blocks of constant size.
 Fine tuning of the limit may be desirable looking forward, current value of 16KB is chosen arbitrarily.
 Future changes should be supported by measurements on relevant CPUs with the target of one reduction per operation, or cca 1ms.
-The author defines "relevant CPUs" as "enteprise class amd64 chips".
+  The author defines "relevant CPUs" as "enteprise class amd64 chips" :-).

-  Key generation and RNG routines are blocking, or at least potentially blocking, and are therefore perfomed on a worker thread via call too 'salt_server'.
+  Key generation and RNG routines are (at least potentially) blocking and are therefore perfomed on a worker thread via call too 'salt_server'.
 This means all these calls get serialized and incur somewhat higher latency.
 It is reasonable to expect key generation to only be performed at relatively low frequencies.
 The same hopefully applies to random bytes generation.

 ### References.